rohanrdx123/FaceRecogonitionwithcnn/README.md

 # FaceRecogonitionwithcnn

-In this project, the user will first get his picture and then he will build a model and then he will be able to detect the live face.
+In this project, the user will first click his picture and then he will build a model and then he will be able to detect the live face.

 Requirments :